 Speech and Language Therapy

-All staff use Sign Supported English throughout the school.
-We use this form of sign language alongside the spoken word to provide visual support to help children with their understanding of language.
+- Sign Supported English: Sign Supported English is used by all staff throughout the school.
+This sign language is used alongside the spoken word to provide visual support to help children with their understanding of language.
 It also provides a mode of communication for those children who find talking difficult.

 ZONES OF REGULATION